Last Modified: 23 May 2016

-Globally Chengdu it is renowned for the panda research centre, which we will visit this morning.
+Globally, Chengdu is famous for the panda research centre, which you’ll visit this morning.
 China’s national pride, the giant panda is a rare and increasingly threatened creature, but here you can witness the conservation efforts being made to save this endearing endangered species.
-The research centre is home to both giant and red pandas, and we can marvel at these incredible creatures in a close approximation of their habitat.
-It’s an early start as pandas are only active for a few hours of the day to eat and exercise, but the opportunity to get close to these remarkable beings is an experience not to be missed.
+The research centre is home to both giant and red pandas, and you can marvel at these incredible creatures in a close approximation of their habitat.
+It’s an early start as pandas are only active for a few hours of the day to eat and exercise, but the opportunity to get close to these remarkable animals is an experience not to be missed.
 Watch them play, eat bamboo and climb the trees.
 If you’re lucky enough you might even get to see newborns taking their first steps in the nursery (July-September).
 After the pandas, in the early or mid evening, depending on flight availability, take a flight to Guilin (approximately 1.5 hours).
 From here, you’ll head into the picturesque countryside to Yangshuo (approximately 2 hours).
 The countryside around Yangshuo is immortalized in many traditional Chinese paintings – picture immense limestone karsts dotting the rural landscape and towering spectacularly over rice paddies and the meandering Li River, all of which is celebrated on every 20 Yuan note.

 - Chengdu - Giant Panda Breeding Research Base

 Starway Hotel Xinfuan Yangshuo or similar (1 nt)